AyazDyshin/Prims-Algorithm-Haskell/README.md

-# Prim's Algorithm implementation in Haskell, with several performance optimization, using red-black tree data structure.
+# Prim's Algorithm implementation in Haskell, with optimzied priority queue, using double red-black tree apporach.

 This is a semester project for Non-procedural Programming (NPRG005) course.